 This will tell you if it is safe to deposit more money into the account.

 Just because your bank account has been levied does not mean that the creditor can keep all of the money.
-You may have defenses that could be raised before a judge that would prevent them from taking some, or all, of the money.
+As I mentioned above, you may have defenses that could be raised before a judge that would prevent them from taking some, or all, of the money.
 Check out my free NJ Bank Levy Survival Kit to learn more!

-If you live in southern New Jersey and have had your bank account levied, and you are looking for representation to object to the levy or negotiate a deal with the creditor, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, have had your bank account levied, owe more than $10,000 on the judgment, and want to retain me to negotiate a deal with the creditor, then just click this link to schedule a call with me to discuss your case.
 The sooner you take care of it the better!